mmkuang/grayclhn.github.io/about.md

   texts.

-* I've set up the website <http://visualscoreboard.com> to host statistical graphics related to sports.
+* I've set up the website <http://visualscoreboard.com> to host statistical graphics related to sports and <http://pseudotrue.com>
+  as a link-sharing site for Econometrics.

 * I've set up a blog for updates on my family and kids; email me if you want the URL and please remind me why you should have it.